 When it comes to safety in the recycling industry, we have rightly put high emphasis on lock-out/tag-out (LOTO) procedures to prevent catastrophic injuries to our employees.
-In addition, I have seen marked improvement in the attention MRFs are paying to fall protection hazards and compliance.
+In addition, we have seen a marked improvement in the attention MRFs are paying to fall protection hazards and compliance.
 These are all positive developments and we must continue to press forward to ensure 100 percent compliance with these critical safety programs.

 But the most overlooked safety hazard in many MRFs is bale storage.
-In the last couple of years, I’ve seen a rise in injuries and accidents related to bale storage and handling.
+In the last couple of years, we’ve seen a rise in injuries and accidents related to bale storage and handling.
 With the current pressures on product quality, difficulties in finding buyers, and increased inbound tons, bale storage areas are overcrowded and full of employee activity.
 It is critical that our industry mitigates the hazards presented by these conditions.